Cleaning up your library and preventing font conflicts

 If you’d rather want to manually decide which font kind you want to remove, choose one of theoptions.
 That will select all fonts of a specific kind (when possible, always keeping at least one font).

-Finally theoption will mark all macOS system fonts.
-Use this if you prefer to keep your own imported user fonts over standard system fonts.
+Finally theoptions allow you to mark fonts based on the location their imported from.
+For example, you can use the option if you prefer to keep your own imported user fonts over standard system fonts.

 When you open the Duplicates panel Typeface will show all fonts that share the same PostScript name.
 This may also include fonts of different kind (web/desktop) or variants from different foundries.
 If you want to keep these different versions and only want to see fonts that are exactly the same, choose the Exact option from the toolbar.
 This makes sure you’ll see fonts which not only share the same PostScript name, but also other properties, such as font kind, manufacturer and version.